2060-io/webrtc-server/README.md

 ## WebRTC Server API

-### `getRoomId`
+### GetRoomId

-This endpoint was added to the WebRTC server to generate the roomId and the websocket connection that the mobile application will use for communication.
+This endpoint was added to the WebRTC server to generate the roomId and the websocket connection that the mobile application will use for communication. **This endpoint has been Deprecated**

 Set the mandatory variable MEDIASOUP_INGRESS_HOST with the application's ingress to be used by the endpoint to form the connection wsUrl.